 According to the United States Department of Agriculture (USDA), the following are the three safe thawing methods:

-- Microwave – This is one of the quick ways to defrost a chicken.
+This is one of the quick ways to defrost a chicken.
 You only need to place your chicken in a microwave-safe dish before putting it inside the microwave and clicking the defrost button/switching to the defrost setting.
-Make sure also to rotate to secure a proper and even thaw.
+Ensure that you rotate the chicken to achieve an even thaw.

 Things To Avoid When Defrosting